slaclab/sdf-docs/software.md

 ## Other Software Info

-Remember to check out the "Reference" section for more info about software
+Remember to check out the "Reference" section for more info about software.